 If you are sure you want to purchase a cat, always ensure you’re buying from a reputable breeder or seller.
 Kittens in particular should be visited when they are still with their mother and should look healthy, alert and sociable:

-Should I get a cat or kitten?
+Should I adopt a cat or a kitten?

 It can be difficult to resist getting a kitten.
 While they are cute to look at and full of energy, they also demand a lot of time and patience from their owners.
 There is no indication of what your kitten will be like when they become an adult too, as cats don’t tend to form an established character until they’re at least a year old.
 If your household is more suited to a more laid-back character, it is best to choose an adult cat.

 Adult cats are usually more settled and less likely to get up to mischief than kittens.
 Some of them will even be keen to cuddle up on the sofa or lounge around at your feet.
 By the time a cat is grown, their personality is well established.